 Sample the Side Dishes

-These are some helpful tips to nibble on to get you started, but each is a small sample size equivalent of a side dish.
-You still need to take injuries, season and recent performance, etc. into account before betting.
+These are some helpful tips to nibble on to get you started, but each is a small sample size equivalent to a side dish.
+You still need to take injuries, season and recent performance, etc., into account before betting.

 Instead, simply apply these Thanksgiving trends to your own NFL betting model.
-Doing this will give you the full course meal ahead of Thursday’s slate of game, and we can all give thanks to a day of good food and NFL betting action.
+Doing this will give you the full course meal ahead of Thursday’s slate of games, and we can all give thanks for a day of good food and NFL betting action.